-Editor's Note: The state Senator who represents Milford, Richard T. Moore (D-Uxbridge) is urging constituents to vote no on Question 2, which is one of three citizen initiative questions on the presidential election ballot.
+Editor's Note: The state Senator who represents Milford, Richard T. Moore (D-Uxbridge) is urging constituents to vote no on .
 The question, if approved, would legalize physician-assisted suicide in Massachusetts.
 It is opposed by several medical organizations.
 Moore, chairman of the Joint Committee on Health Care Financing, opposes the measure, his spokesman confirmed.
 A news release issued Monday by a group opposed to the question, Committee against Physician Assisted Suicide, follows:

 Sen. Richard Moore today announced he is opposing Massachusetts ballot Question 2, which if passed would legalize physician-assisted suicide in the Commonwealth on Jan.
 1, 2013.
 Moore is joining a rapidly expanding list of lawmakers, medical community organizations, clergy and other groups who say Question 2 is deeply flawed and lacks critical safeguards for protecting patients.